AlaSQL/alasql/README.md

 ### Warnings
 Alasql project is very young and still in active development phase, therefore it may have some bugs.
 Please, wait a little bit before start to use it in production.
 I am going to add more tests and clean the code before relaese more stable version 0.1.0.
 Please, submit any bugs and suggestions in [Issues page](https://github.com/agershun/alasql/issues).

-Sorry, transactions were temporary turned off in version 0.0.17, because we started to introduce more complex approach for PRIMARY KEYS / FOREIGN KEYS.
-Transactions will be turned on again in one of the future version.
+Sorry, transactions are very limited, because we started to use more complex approach for PRIMARY KEYS / FOREIGN KEYS.
+Transactions will be fully turned on again in one of the future version.

-You can check [version-0.0.26](https://github.com/agershun/alasql/tree/version-0.0.26) branch for new experimental features of new version.
+You can check next version branches for new experimental features.

-### Known Bugs
+### Known Bugs and Limitations

-1. Transactions
+1. Limited functionality for transactions
 2. ORDER BY clause on three or more UNIONS ( [See example in Alasql console](http://alasql.org/console?select 10 as a union all select 20 as a union all select 30 as a order by a desc) )
 3. AVG() does not work
+4. Alasql is still sync

 Probably, there are many of others.
 Please, [give me a chance](https://github.com/agershun/alasql/issues) to fix them.
 Thank you!